How Do Air Conditioners Work?

 The result is a continuous cycle of heat and humidity being removed from indoor air, cool air returning to the home, and heat and humidity exiting the home.

-How Does Central Air Work -- In More Detail
+How Does AC Work -- In More Detail

 Now that you have a basic understanding of how air conditioners work, let’s dig a little deeper and describe the entire process works.